marmelab/gaudi/README.md

 ## Binaries

-Gaudi can also runs binaries in the current folder.
+gaudi can also runs binaries in the current folder.
-A binary is not always attached to an application so Gaudi allows to configure them in a different field `binaries`:
+A binary is not always attached to an application so gaudi allows to configure them in a different field `binaries`:

 ```yaml
 binaries: